Consensys/orchestrate-quick-start/README.md

 > **Note:** _Orchestrate uses Apache Kafka for asynchronous communications_

-Start consumer in a first terminal
+On a first terminal window start the consumer:

 ```bash
 npm run consume